Zohreh Davoudi, Ph.D.

 Department of Physics University of Maryland, College Park

-I am an Assistant Professor of Physics and a Fellow of RIKEN Research Center.
+I am an Associate Professor at the Department of Physics, a Fellow of the Joint Center for Quantum Information and Computer Science (QuICS), and the Associate Director for Education at the NSF Institute for Robust Quantum Simulation at the University of Maryland, College Park.
 The focus of my research is on simulating complex systems in nature arising from the most fundamental particles and interactions underlying them, or their effective descriptions.
 Here you will have a glimpse into my research and educational activities as a theoretical physicist.

 My research can be cast into four categories shown below.
 The underlying theme is to use simulation tools, classical and quantum, to study complex systems in nature arising from interactions of the Standard Model of Particle physics, in particular the strong interactions.

 Developing the mapping between physical quantities such as multi-hadron scattering amplitudes and transition rates and the numerical simulation of strong interactions in a finite discretized spacetime.

 ...along with post-doc and graduate research fellows and affiliates: